 The Real Aurora Borealis

-Viewing photos of the Aurora Borealis can be quite exciting with all of its colours.
-If you think about it, it’s hard to believe those vibrant curtains of light flow and dance right in front of you.
+Viewing photos of the Aurora Borealis online can be quite exciting: the beautiful greens, reds, purples, and more dancing in the night sky is something we all dream of seeing one day.
+If you think about it, it’s hard to believe those vibrant curtains of light actually flow and dance right in front of you.
 Or do they?

-For many of us—myself included—what you see in these photos is not what you see in real life.
-Our eyes are often not sensitive enough to see the colours of the Northern Lights so many of us just see white in the sky.
+For many of us—myself included—what you see in these photos is unfortunately not what you see in real life.
+Our eyes are often not sensitive enough to see the colours of the Northern Lights so we just see faint colours (bordering on white) moving in the night sky.
 On overcast days, you can easily mistaken these for clouds.

 To understand why this happens, we need to understand how our eyes work.

-Compare the above photo with the one below, which is more like what I saw with my own eyes.
-Mind you the long exposure of the camera makes it look a little more sensational than it really was as well since the camera picks up the movement of the lights, whereas the eye can only see the lights in one place at a time.
+Compare the above photo with the one below, which is more like what I see with my own eyes.
+The colours are barely visible below.
+Furthermore, the long exposure of the camera makes it look a little more sensational than it really is as well since the camera picks up the movement of the light, whereas the eye can only see the lights in one place at a time.

 Here’s one more example:

-The colours above look great, but here’s what I really saw with my own eyes:
+The colours above look great, but here’s what I really see with my own eyes:

 The more vibrant the Aurora Borealis, the better chance you will have of actually seeing colour in the night sky.